• VAT-free shipping outside Norway

 Fennel (Foeniculum vulgare)

-Gentian root (Gentiana lutea, sweeter root)
+Gentian root (Gentiana lutea, sweet beet)

 Further applications and practical aspects